 The culture in Stockholm is outstanding.
 There are over 80 museums to visit.
 Some of the “must-see” museums in Stockholm are the famous Vasa Museum, the oldest open-air museum in the world Skansen, the City Hall and of course the Royal Palace.
 While visiting the Royal Palace one can also watch the changing of the guards ceremony every day at 12.15, except on sundays and holidays at 13.15.
 If museums are not your “cup of tea”, why not visit the Opera, the Berwaldhallen concert hall or Stockholm Concert Hall and listen to some classical music.
 There are also plenty castles to visit around Stockholm, such as Rosendahl, Drottningholm’s Skokloster and Gripsholm’s castle to mention a few.

 In Stockholm, shoppers can find their fill.
-There are large department stores such as John Lewis, and NK and Malls as MOOD, Bruno, Sturegallerian, Fältöversten and Hornstullstrand. Åhlens is Scandinavia’s largest Department Stores.
-Bibliotekstan is an area between Norrlandsgatan and Birger Järlsgatan that houses the finest brand stores like Prada and Louis Vitton.
-Old Town has crafts and souvenirs, the south is more bohemian chic.
+There are large department stores such as John Lewis, NK and Åhlens City which is Scandinavia’s largest.
+Malls such as MOOD, Bruno, Sturegallerian, Fältöversten and Hornstullstrand.
+Bibliotekstan is an area in Östermalm between Norrlandsgatan and Birger Järlsgatan that houses the most luxurious brand stores like Prada and Louis Vitton.
+Old Town has crafts and souvenirs, whereas Södermalm is more bohemian chic, retro and hipster.

 HEADER PICTURE: Canal of Djurgården | Photo: Werner Nystrand